 Two-time World Champion Surfer

-At just 28 years old, with two world titles to her name, Tyler Wright is the future of Australian women’s surfing.
+At just 29 years old, with two world titles to her name, Tyler Wright has carved her name into the annals of surfing history.
 The pick of the crop, in a family that has produced two other World Tour surfers – in brothers Owen and Mikey -Tyler has been at the forefront of women’s surfing for over a decade now.

 Tyler and her four siblings grew up travelling the east coast in a six-bed passenger van, driven by their father Rob - a passionate surfer and plumber by trade - competing in Australia’s junior surfing contests.
 This unique family dynamic has bred arguably the strongest surfing pedigree in the sport’s history.

-At 14, Tyler famously became the youngest surfer in history to win a senior World Tour event, taking out the 2008 Layne Beachley Classic at Manly Beach, and setting a record many believe will never be broken.
+At 14, Tyler displayed an innate connection with the ocean as she mastered the waves by winning the 2008 Layne Beachley Classic at Manly Beach making her the youngest surfer in history to win a senior World Tour event and setting a record many believe will never be broken.

 She won a World Junior Championship in 2010 and qualified for the World Tour the following year, where she finished fourth on her way to taking out Rookie of the Year honours.
-In 2016 she broke through for her first world title, making it back-to-back championships in 2017, despite suffering a serious knee injury during the all-important European leg.
+Tyler’s first breakthrough moment came when she claimed her first World Surf League Championship Tour victory in 2016 signalling her arrival as a force to be reckoned with.
+She then broke through for her first world title, making it back-to-back championships in 2017, despite suffering a serious knee injury during the all-important European leg.

 Raised on the reefs, beaches and point breaks around Culburra, on the NSW South Coast, Tyler possesses what many describe as the most potent power attack in women’s surfing, marked by her signature frontside power-hack.